"Excuse me…"

 Every head in the corridor turned toward her.

-The noble girls present immediately bristled, shocked.
-A commoner and yet she was just as stunning as Layla and Carla, maybe even more approachable.
-It was pissing them off.
+The noblewomen present immediately gasped, shocked.
+A commoner and yet she was just as stunning as Layla and Carla, maybe even more reachable.
+It was rubbing them the wrong way somehow.

 The boys, on the other hand, were delighted.
 Three top-tier beauties in one hallway.
 It was a feast for their eyes.